delafern/Wireless-Ignition/README.md

 There are five frames (packets) which can be sent to the igniter module:
 1. "arm" - arms the igniter for 60 seconds and returns to a disarmed configuration after 60 seconds.
 2. "disarm" - Disarms the igniter module immediately.
-Also commands "relay_off" if sent to the igniter module
+Also commands "relay_off" if sent to the igniter module.
 3. "relay_on" - Turns on the igniter relay only if the arm command has been sent to the igniter less than 60 seconds prior.
 If a "relay_on" has been sent when the igniter is disarmed, the igniter will send a message back to the user indicating it was not digitally armed.
 4. "relay_off" - Turns off the igniter relay.
 5. "ping" - Requests the igniter module to return a message to the user, "ping received" - for confirming radio communication is active and functioning norminally.